SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/06-optimising-for-parallel-processing.md

 `wget http://swcarpentry.github.io/shell-novice/data/data-shell.zip`
 `unzip data-shell.zip`

+The data we'll be using is now extracted into the directory data-shell/north-pacific-gyre/2012-07-03

+`cd data-shell/north-pacific-gyre/2012-07-03/`

 Nelle needs to run a program called `goostats` on each file to process it.
 During the Unix Shell lesson this data was processed in series by the following set of commands:

 `# Calculate stats for data files.`